richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/buttons.md

 ## Button tags

-The `.btn` classes are designed to be used with the `<button>` element.
-However, you can also use these classes on `<a>` or `<input>` elements (though some browsers may apply a slightly different rendering).

-When using button classes on `<a>` elements that are used to trigger in-page functionality (like collapsing content), rather than linking to new pages or sections within the current page, these links should be given a `role="button"` to appropriately convey their purpose to assistive technologies such as screen readers.
+The `<Button />` uses `button` as JSXElement by default, you can also pass `a` to `as`, make it trigger in-page functionality (like collapsing content), rather than linking to new pages or sections within the current page, these links should be given a `role="button"` to appropriately convey their purpose to assistive technologies such as screen readers.

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {